Natural resources of Azerbaijan: Cotton production in Azerbaijan

-Cotton is named as "white gold" in Azerbaijan.
+Cotton is often called "white gold" in Azerbaijan.

-In the Caucasus regions, especially in Azerbaijan, cotton is spread by means of countries of the Ancient East, mainly by Iran.
-The exporting of textile made of cotton from the cities such as Barda, Nakhchivan, Beylagan, Ganja, Shamkir and others to abroad, as well as cotton fabrics exporting from Shamakhi to Russia in the 15th century can be highlighted.
+In the Caucasus regions, especially in Azerbaijan, cotton spread through countries of the Ancient East, mainly by Iran.
+The exporting of textiles made of cotton from cities such as Barda, Nakhchivan, Beylagan, Ganja, Shamkir and others to abroad, as well as cotton fabrics exporting from Shamakhi to Russia in the 15th century can be highlighted.

 Cotton exports from Azerbaijan to Russia have been expanded from XVII century.
 In the 18th century, there were large cotton fields on the plains of Mil-Mughan and Shirvan.
 At the beginning of the 19th century the cotton industry was being developed in Guba and Baku.
 In the 1930s, Egypt and America, as well as local Mazandaran and Iravan cotton varieties were being cultivated in Azerbaijan.

-After the Northern Azerbaijan was being joined to Russia, cotton production in Azerbaijan was developed especially since the end of the 19th century.
+After Northern Azerbaijan was joined to Russia, cotton production in Azerbaijan developed, especially from the end of the 19th century.

-At the beginning of the 20th century, the cotton industry area was expanded in Azerbaijan due to Russian textile industry being down.
+At the beginning of the 20th century, the cotton industry was expanded in Azerbaijan due to the Russian textile industry declining.
 In 1913 the cotton industry area was more than 100 thousand hectares, whereas the cotton production was 65 thousand tons.

 There are five types of cotton in Azerbaijan: